Course 5

 Course structure

-• This course consists of three hours of online live / real-time lectures per week (for three weeks for option 1 or six weeks for option 2) and some recorded lectures.
+• This course consists of three hours of online live / real-time lectures per week (for three weeks for option 1 and for six weeks for option 2) and some recorded lectures.

 • You are asked to watch Video 1, Introduction to the course (recorded lecture), before attending the first online class and read some introductory texts.